 Big Siblings is a high-commitment, high-reward program: it requires a lot of volunteers, but in doing so creates a strong foundation for a relationship between the Big and Little.
 Bigs will be required to exercise a lot of independence and initiative throughout their time in the program.
 Using a thorough match process, a volunteer will become a Big and serve as a mentor to a Little between the ages of 5 and 12 from the Charlottesville area.
 Littles are identified by guidance counselors at schools around the Charlottesville area.
 Bigs and Littles are matched based on similar interests and shared values.

-The Big must be able to commit to at least three consecutive semesters with his/her Little.
-If a Big is planning on studying abroad, he/she should plan on doing so only three semesters after the formation of the match.
+The Big must be able to commit to at least three consecutive semesters with their Little.
+If a Big is planning on studying abroad, they should plan on doing so only three semesters after the formation of the match.

 How can I get involved?